Band on the Run

 À propos de ce contenu audio

 400 BC.
-The Persian prince Cyrus the Younger hires a mercenary army of ten-thousand Greek soldiers to oust his brother from the throne.
-When Cyrus dies in battle during the army’s trek through the middle east, the army is stranded deep in enemy territory.
+The Persian prince Cyrus the Younger hires an army of Greek soldiers to oust his brother from the Persian throne.
+But when Cyrus dies in battle during the army’s trek through the middle east, the army is stranded deep in enemy territory.

 In Band on the Run, Robert O’Connell not only gives us an exciting and witty retelling of this story, but he has done so with a wise contemporary spin.
-For in his estimation, this was the battle that gave birth to the use of mercenary armies.
-The attempted conquest of the Ten Thousand begins a historical line through European history, among them the eventual disaster of the Thirty Years War, and somewhat later the use of mercenaries to carry out various colonial enterprises, and finally working up to Blackwater and Wagner in our present day.
+For in his estimation, this was the battle that established the use of powerful mercenary forces.
+The attempted conquest of the Ten Thousand begins a historical line through Western history of the use of mercenary armies that has lasted up to our present day.
 And, as O’Connell shows, much misery and tragedy in human history has been due to this trajectory.
 This is a brilliant revisionist history with important lessons for our time.

 Aucun commentaire pour le moment